e271828e/Flight.jl/docs/notes/design/framework_spec.md

    loudly (`MethodError`/`InexactError` at the offending line) on any Float64-pinning.

-The declaration layer keeps this scoping out of the author's way: declarations are concrete nominal types (§13.2), and slot types per activation come from the framework's leaf walk over them — `Float64` leaves and `Real` type parameters follow the activation scalar on the continuous side, the discrete side pins — never from inference through user code.
+The declaration layer keeps this scoping out of the author's way: declarations are concrete nominal types (§13.2), and cell types per activation come from the framework's leaf walk over them — `Float64` leaves and `Real` type parameters follow the activation scalar on the continuous side, the discrete side pins — never from inference through user code.
 (Safety of the substitution rests on